 This is my why

-She said, “That’s not the world we are living in.”
+She said with doubt: “But that’s not the world we are living in.”

-I acknowledged her truth.
-I too am aware of the world we inhabit, fractured by conflict and pain.
+I acknowledged her truth and the reality of our days.
+I am aware of the world we inhabit, fractured by conflict and pain.
 Yet this practice is not about denying reality—it is about opening to another one.
 It is about holding a vision: a world where people feel safe, at peace, and at ease within themselves.

-As a refugee, I faced the darkness of humanity at a very young age.
+As a refugee, forced to flee from my homeland, I faced the darkness of at a very young age.

 I felt the sting of injustice.

-I carried anger—anger at those who had caused destruction not only in my life, but in the lives of thousands.
+I carried anger, especially at those who had caused the destruction not only in my life, but in the lives of hundreds of thousands of people.

-As an adult woman, I remember watching images on TV: people in Baku, Azerbaijan smiling and having fun smiling at an outdoor concert.
-I felt the weight of betrayal.
-How could they live so lightly while we suffered so deeply?
+As an adult woman, I remember watching TV and seeing people in Baku, Azerbaijan, smiling and having fun at an outdoor concert in the summer time.
+I felt the weight of pain.
+How could they live so joyfully while we suffered so deeply?
+They betrayed us.

-It took time to recognize that my anger was keeping me from happiness.
+It took decades and a lot of personal development work to recognize that my anger was keeping me from happiness.

 a loss of safety,